 Take a deep breath before you go rushing headlong into one!

 The popularity of mergers waxes and wanes depending upon the prevailing economic climate.
 So, if your practice is facing difficult times, surely a merger makes sense?
 Not necessarily.
-The suitors who have approached you may have their own skeletons in the closet.
+The suitors who have approached you may have their own skeletons in the cupboard.

 The golden rule is quite simple: 1 plus 1 must equal more than 2.
 2 is not enough and less than 2 can spell disaster.